columbusjs/columbusjs.github.io/_posts/2019-10-16-tara-manicsic-es2019.markdown

 speaker: "Tara Manicsic"
 ---

-Tara will be talking to use about ES2019.
+Tara will be talking to us about ES2019.
 More to come!